tosdr/edit.tosdr.org/README.md

    Instructions [here](https://h.readthedocs.io/en/latest/developing/integrating-client/).

-   Ensure that you export the environment variables `CLIENT_URL` and `CLIENT_OAUTH_ID` to the `h/` working directory.
+   Ensure that you export the environment variables `CLIENT_URL` and `CLIENT_OAUTH_ID` to the `h/` directory, i.e. the same shell in which you launch the h dev server.

 ### Hypothesis installation - part 2

-1. Clone [our fork of the Hypothesis client](https://github.com/tosdr/client) into the same directory as Phoenix and H.
+1. Clone [our fork of the Hypothesis client](https://github.com/tosdr/client/tree/phoenix-integration) into the same directory as Phoenix and H. **The correct branch to work from is the *phoenix-integration* branch.**
 2. `cd client` and `make dev`

     You will need Node version 14.17.6.
 H will also have to be running.